How Do I Handle My Puppy’s Increased Energy Levels?

 Benefits of a Structured Routine

 A structured routine benefits both you and your puppy.
-It helps establish clear , making it easier for your puppy to understand what is expected of them.
+It helps establish clear expectations, making it easier for your puppy to understand what is expected of them.
 A routine also ensures that your puppy receives adequate exercise, mental stimulation, and rest, reducing the likelihood of behavioral issues arising from excess energy.
 Furthermore, a routine provides stability and helps develop good habits, assisting in the overall training process.

 Establishing a Daily Schedule